-You see a sick child or unconcious victim with an open container of pills or chemicals or a damaged plant.
+You see a sick or unconscious victim (especially a child) with an open container of pills, chemicals, illicit drugs or paraphernalia, and plant-life and herbs.

 The room or the victim's breath smells of fumes.